Shop All Saddles

 TREE: The most critical part of a horse saddle is the tree: Made of wood or other rigid material, the tree is the “skeleton” of a western saddle.
 It is used to spread the weight of the saddle and rider over the horse’s back, minimizing the pounds per square inch and minimizing pressure points so that the horse can carry the load in relative comfort over long periods of time.

-Be sure to read A New Perspective on saddles, trees, and rider positioning.
+A New Perspective on saddles, trees, and rider positioning.
 It is very enlightening.

 Wooden Tree or Synthetic Tree?